thecog19/HATETRIS-public-beamsearch/README.md

 |          5 |                 302 |                   91 |
 |          6 |                 366 |                  123 |

-We typically start to see loops at scores past ~300; we did not encounter any for generations 0 through 5.
+A network typically becomes good enough to find loops when its million-width beam search score surpasses ~300; we did not encounter any for generations 0 through 5.

 ### Network